There are two hospices who offer end-of-life and bereavement support for people living in north east Essex.

-St Helena Hospice provides hospice and bereavement support in north east Essex, helping people feel safe, comforted and cared for at every stage of their end of life journey.
+St Helena Hospice provides hospice and bereavement support for residents in Colchester and Tendring, helping people feel safe, comforted and cared for at every stage of their end of life journey.
 Care is offered both at the hospice and in people’s own homes, with additional support for families, friends and carers.

 Hospice in the Home